msholk/casino/README.md

 When Staker claims back the deposited funds, they first go to the Vault for linear delayed liberation for 20 days.
 When the funds gets liberated, the Staker can redeem it.

+The wallet must be connected to MUMBAI network.

+Once launched, to begin with the casino, we need first stake some funds fo the house.
+Go to HLP, "Buy" button, Stake some funds.
+Now on the main page you can "Play Roulette"!

+Have a luck playing!

 ### Run demo on local machine

 `cd reactCombineLandingPage`